 - Phillips, Hager & North Centre for Financial Research

 - W. Maurice Young Entrepreneurship and Venture Capital Research Centre

-The Sauder building houses a dedicated graduate school facility for the Robert H. Lee Graduate School, innovative and interactive learning spaces, a trading lab, and communication technologies that can deliver international business leaders into classrooms at the click of a mouse.
+The UBC Sauder building houses a dedicated graduate school facility for the Robert H. Lee Graduate School, innovative and interactive learning spaces, a trading lab, and communication technologies that can deliver international business leaders into classrooms at the click of a mouse.

 Graduate Degree Programs

 |Tansey, James||Ethics of new and emerging technologies, Emerging markets and institutions for carbon trading, Social determinants of health, GM crops and animals|

 |van Jaarsveld, Danielle||call centre management practices; employer-employee relations, Call centre management practices, employer-employee relationship, employment policy, labour market analysis, public sector collective bargaining, work and employment relations|

 |Vertinsky, Ilan Boris||Forestry, international trade, natural resource economics, trade, forest policy, softwood lumber agrerement, cross-cultural management|